wp-plugins/dd-lastviewed/readme.txt

 == Screenshots ==

 1. screenshot-1.png
+2. screenshot-2.png
+3. screenshot-3.png
+4. screenshot-4.png

 When you're using custom posttypes, they will show up like posts.

 == Changelog ==

+= 0.8.1 =
+* At least posts need to be selected, otherwise this plugin is worthless! ;)
+* At more screenshots

 = 0.8.0 =
 * Bugfixes